 Muscle Fiber Dysfunction

-• The term "muscle fiber dysfunction" has been chosen to describe this is a neuromyofascial phenomenon to separate the subject matter from information that may explain dysfunction originating from damage to a joint (e.g. arthritis), damage to a nerve (e.g. neuropraxia) or damage to fascia (e.g. fasciitis).
+• The term "muscle fiber dysfunction" has been chosen to describe this as a neuromyofascial phenomenon to separate the subject matter from information that may explain dysfunction originating from damage to a joint (e.g. arthritis), damage to a nerve (e.g. neuropraxia) or damage to fascia (e.g. fasciitis).

 Observable Phenomena Associated with Muscle Fiber Dysfunction: